layilin/SP23-33852/_annotations/book3.md

 editor: julie, ami, lina, elizabeth
 ---

 87.7 wide-cultured plains.
-Cultivated fields; a sign of society after an extended period in the wilderness.
+Cultivated fields.

 88.12 eldest birth of Time.
 January.

 88.24 Dryads.
 Wood or tree nymphs in Greek mythology.

 [plant] 88.25 broad-leaf'd china.
 The china-root plant, *Smilax china*, which is native to China and valued for its medicinal properties.
 Whether *Smilax china* grew in the eighteenth-century Caribbean is unclear, however.
-The genus *Smilax* today contains approximately 350 species, which are sometimes difficult to distinguish from each other.
-Moreover, recent studies of the *Smilax* genus in the Caribbean do not show the presence of *Smilax china*, although the species *Smilax viscifolia* is commonly known as "China root" in Jamaica.
+The genus *Smilax* contains approximately 350 species, which are sometimes difficult to distinguish from each other.
+Today, the species *Smilax viscifolia* is commonly known as "China root" in Jamaica.

 88.17n a giant, of that appellation, carrying our Saviour, in the form of a child.
-A reference to the legend that St. Christopher, whose name means 'Christ-carrier,' was a giant who once carried Jesus in the form of a child across a river.
+A reference to the legend that St. Christopher, whose name means "Christ carrier," once carried Jesus in the form of a child across a river.

 [plant] 88.25n sarsaparilla.
 Refers to various species of the genus *Smilax* native to Central and South America.
 Spanish conquistadors named it *zarzaparilla* and learned from indigenous peoples to use it as an antisyphilitic.
 Also used to flavor drinks, including root beer in the nineteenth century.
-Grainger may have been referring to the species *Smilax regelii*, commonly known as "Jamaica sarsaparilla."
+Grainger may have been referring to the species *Smilax regelii*, known as "Jamaica sarsaparilla."

 [plant] 88.25n lignum vitae.
-The hard, dense wood of the guaiacum tree (*Guaiacum officinale*) used in the treatment of syphilis and yaws.
+The hard, dense wood of the guaiac tree (*Guaiacum officinale* or *Guaiacum sanctum*, both of which are found in the Caribbean).
+Lignum vitae ("wood of life") was used to treat a variety of diseases, including syphilis and yaws.

 89.30 January, Hail!
-The new year was generally considered crop-time, a period of intense activity when cane was harvested and milled, the cane syrup boiled, the sugar crystallized and prepared for export.
+The new year was generally considered crop time, a period of intense activity when cane was harvested, milled, and prepared for export.

 [people] 89.31 M * * * .
 Colonel Samuel Martin (1694/5-1776), Antiguan-born British plantation owner and author of *Essay upon Plantership*, which was first published in Antigua around 1750.
-Published in at least a dozen editions before the end of the eighteenth century, the *Essay* contains Martin's recommendations for plantation management, which included the regulation and management of enslaved labor, the planting and harvesting of cane, and methods for making plantations more efficient.
-The *Essay* is written in prose, but it served as an important source for Grainger. <!---Not clear that this is Martin; Gilmore suggests that it could be Mathew, Grainger's brother-in-law--->
+Published in at least a dozen editions before the end of the eighteenth century, the *Essay* contained Martin's recommendations for plantation management and covered topics ranging from the regulation and management of enslaved labor to the planting and harvesting of cane.
+The *Essay* is written in prose, but it served as an important source for Grainger.

 89.33 spleen.
 Bad temper or a melancholy temperament.